mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 <img src="/img/networked-physics-in-vr/callofduty.png" width="100%"/>

-Unfortunately once again, the answer is no. Why?
+Unfortunately the answer is no. Why?

 First person shooters apply prediction to your local player character, objects you are carrying like items and weapons, and depending on the game, projectiles like grenades and missiles.
 This works well because only a small subset of objects need to be rolled back and resimulated on each client.